giogresio/Personal-Homelab/documentation/Resource-Allocation.md

 Future infrastructure improvement plans cancelled due to global computer component shortages

-*originally had 64GB RAM however 1 motherboard DIMM slot went out and I sold two sticks of 16GB to a friend who was in need of the memory*
+*The Hypervisor Server originally had 64GB RAM, however a motherboard DIMM slot went out and I ended up selling two of the sticks of 16GB to a friend who was in need of the memory due to the ongoing chip shortage*